Jim Jam and Sunny

 Jim Jam and Sunny is a British children's television programme that aired on the CITV channel.
-It was first aired on November 20, 2006 and ended in 2008.
+It was first aired on November 20, 2006 and ended on June 27 2008.

 Premise

 Jim Jam is 3, and his older sister Sunny is 5.
 Whenever they enter their magical room, the toys come to life, and they have many adventures together.